Talen-520/local-LLM-with-django-and-Langchain-/README.md

-# LangTrain
-LangTrain your Mandarin AI teacher
+# Connect local LLM with Django

 ## Clone this repository, do as following